syncfusion-content/maui-docs/MAUI/DataGrid/Row-height-Customization.md

 # Row Height Customization in .NET MAUI DataGrid (SfDataGrid)

-The DataGrid provides an option to customize the header row height and the row height of all the grid rows or a particular row.
+The DataGrid provides an option to customize the header row height and the row height of all the grids or a particular row.
 To achieve this customization, see the following sections:

 ## Customize the header row height

-The DataGrid allows you to customize the height of the header row by setting the [SfDataGrid.HeaderRowHeight](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_HeaderRowHeight) property.
+The DataGrid allows you to customize the height of the header row by setting the [SfDataGrid.HeaderRowHeight](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_HeaderRowHeight) pproperty.
 The default value of this property is 55.
-This property responds to runtime changes, so it can be customized.
+This property responds to runtime changes so that it can be customized.
 Setting `SfDatagrid.HeaderRowHeight` to zero will collapse the header row in the view.

 To customize the header row height, follow the code example: